codybenlewis/quick-draw-for-processing/README.md

 ## mode()

 Modifies the location from which drawings are drawn by changing the way in which parameters given to `create()` are interpreted.
-This function was modeled by the Processing's built in `ellipseMode()` and `rectMode()` functions.
+This function was modeled after Processing's built in `ellipseMode()` and `rectMode()` functions.

 The default mode is `rectMode(CENTER)`, which interprets the first two parameters of `create()` as the shape's center point, while the third and fourth parameters are its width and height.